-Conares To Supply Sustainable Steel To Build Victory Heights Primary School In City Of Arabia, Dubai
+Conares to supply sustainable steel to build Victory Heights Primary School in City of Arabia, Dubai

-(MENAFN- Dubai PR Network) DUBAI – September 25, 2024: Conares, the second-largest private steel manufacturer in the UAE, has announced its partnership with Interstar Education Services and Al Saraya Engineering Consultants for the development of Victory Heights Primary School in the City of Arabia, Dubai.
-The project highlights Conares' ongoing commitment to sustainable development and its contribution to the region's infrastructure through high-quality steel solutions.
+(MENAFN- Watermelon Communications) DUBAI – September 25, 2024: Conares, the second-largest private steel manufacturer in the UAE, has announced its partnership with Interstar Education Services and Al Saraya Engineering Consultants for the development of Victory Heights Primary School in the City of Arabia, Dubai.
+The project highlights Conares' ongoing commitment to sustainable development and its contribution to the region’s infrastructure through high-quality steel solutions.

 As part of the collaboration, Conares will supply its specially made 18-meter rebar for the construction to Al Talaqi Building Contractor, who will execute the construction, ensuring the school meets all regulatory standards and delivers a modern, sustainable environment for students.
 In the construction phase, Conares has supplied 994 metric tonnes of rebar to Al Talaqi Building Contractor.